SrYanCarlo/SrYanCarlo/README.md

 # Hi, I’m Yan Carlo, a web and mobile student! 💻📱
 ![banner](https://user-images.githubusercontent.com/40778394/131587292-dfe66689-e1c4-47e4-9c21-ec007faad515.png)
 # FAQ about me
 - 📍 Where do you live?
-In Foz do Iguaçu, Paraná, Brasil
+In Cascavel, Paraná, Brasil
 - 🗣 What language do you know?
 Portuguese and English
 - 💼 Whats is your current Job?
 Student
 - 🤔 In what are you interested?
 In web and mobile development, and a remote job